teddyvere/TeamOreilProject/README.md

 Your team should work on this project in a single repository.
 Click the `fork` button in the top right corner to create a copy of this repository in one of your github accounts.
 You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.

 Then, each of the other team members should clone from the shared repository.
-You may want to dived the work into various classes, where each person takes responsibility for a whole class.
+You may want to divide the work into various classes, where each person takes responsibility for a whole class.
+A good way to split up the work can be is 1) base calculator, 2) scientiific calculator, & 3) unit tests of 1 and 2.

 ## Requirements